joshuawins99/Reference-FPGA-System-Lite/README.md

 USER_MODULES:
 ```

-Additionally, Names and Descriptions can be added for modules and registers.
+Additionally, Names, Descriptions, and Permissions can be added for modules and registers.
 ```
 USER_MODULES:
     timer_e     : TRUE : AUTO : 3,